rweems/Create-A-Playlist/README.md

 # Django Playlist- Project 4 for General Assembly(Atlanta)

-Using the technology listed below, I have created an app that allows users to create a spotify playlist.
+We all listen to music on an almost daily basis.
+As music listeners we often create a playlist on various services, so I wanted to try my hand at creating the functionality for creating a playlist.
+The project will allow users to create, view and edit the playlist.
+Using the technology listed below, I have created an app that allows users to do just that.
+At the start of the module to prepare user will begin creating a profile by following step by step procedures to create their own personal playlist and allow others to view.